To answer your question, and explain the rationale well, I’m going to dig into details.

 As the reward gets smaller, the miners need Bitcoin prices to grow in order to cover the expenses associated with mining, such as electrical power and various equipment.
 If the price remains at the same level after halving, mining becomes unprofitable.

 1. Higher demand (as Bitcoin adoption rates grow every year)

 2. Lower supply (as miners go out of business due to unprofitability)

-When everyone wants something that only a few have – the price goes up.
+When everyone wants something that only a few people have – prices increase.

-Considering the high adoption rate and an exponential growth in the number of Bitcoin transactions in combination with lower mining rewards, lost coins, and other factors that lower supply many cryptocurrency enthusiasts believe that the price will drastically grow.
+Considering the high adoption rate and an exponential growth in the number of Bitcoin transactions, combined with lower mining rewards, lost coins, and other factors that lower supply many cryptocurrency enthusiasts believe that the price will drastically grow.
 The 10,000 US dollars mark is often mentioned as it seems realistic considering the growth tendency of the cryptocurrency.